Dead Sea Scrolls: After discovery

-In early 1953, the scrolls were moved to the Palestine Archaeological Museum (commonly called the Rockefeller Museum) in East Jerusalem and through their transportation suffered more deterioration and damage.
+In early 1953, the scrolls were moved to the Palestine Archaeological Museum (commonly called the Rockefeller Museum) in Jordanian-held East Jerusalem and through their transportation suffered more deterioration and damage.
 The museum was underfunded and had limited resources with which to examine the scrolls, and as a result conditions of the "scrollery" and storage area were left relatively uncontrolled by modern standards.
 The museum had left most of the fragments and scrolls lying between window glass, trapping the moisture in with them, causing an acceleration in the deterioration process.

 During the Suez Crisis the scrolls collection of the Palestine Archaeological Museum was stored in the vault of the Ottoman Bank in Amman, Jordan.
 Damp conditions from temporary storage of the scrolls in the Ottoman Bank vault from 1956 to 1957 led to a more rapid rate of deterioration of the scrolls.
 The conditions caused mildew to develop on the scrolls and fragments, and some fragments were partially destroyed or made illegible by the glue and paper of the manila envelopes in which they were stored while in the vault.

 By 1958 it was noted that up to 5% of some of the scrolls had completely deteriorated.
 Many of the texts had become illegible, and many of the parchments had darkened considerably.
 Until the 1970s, the scrolls continued to deteriorate because of poor storage arrangements, exposure to different adhesives, and being stored in moist environments.
 Fragments written on parchment (rather than papyrus or bronze) in the hands of private collectors and scholars suffered an even worse fate than those in the hands of the museum, with large portions of fragments being reported to have disappeared by 1966.
 In the late 1960s, the deterioration was becoming a major concern with scholars and museum officials alike.
 Scholars John Allegro and Sir Francis Frank were among the first to strongly advocate for better preservation techniques.

-Early attempts made by both the British and Israel museums to remove the adhesive tape ended up exposing the parchment to an array of chemicals, including "British Leather Dressing," and darkening some of them significantly.
+Early attempts made by both the British and Israel Museums to remove the adhesive tape ended up exposing the parchment to an array of chemicals, including "British Leather Dressing", and darkening some of them significantly.
 In the 1970s and 1980s, other preservation attempts were made that included removing the glass plates and replacing them with cardboard and removing pressure against the plates that held the scrolls in storage; however, the fragments and scrolls continued to rapidly deteriorate during this time.

 In 1991, the IAA established a temperature-controlled laboratory for the storage and preservation of the scrolls.
-The actions and preservation methods of Rockefeller Museum staff were concentrated on the removal of tape, oils, metals, salt, and other contaminants.
+The actions and preservation methods of IAA staff, first based at the Rockefeller Museum, were concentrated on the removal of tape, oils, and other contaminants.
 The fragments and scrolls are preserved using acid-free cardboard and stored in solander boxes in the climate-controlled storage area.
-Nine tiny tefellin strips were rediscovered by the IAA in 2014, after they had been stored unopened for six decades following their excavation in 1952.